FireFading/fastapi_billing/README.md

 ## Features
 - JWT-authentication
-- topup user balance
+- top up user balance
-### soon
+- withdraw money from balance
 - watch user balance
-- withdraw money from balance
-- watch all transactions
+- watch all transactions for balance
-- transfer to another account
 - all features test with `pytest`

 ## Installation